Rittzz/SanityChecker/README.md

 SanityChecker = new SanityChecker();

-// The following will throw a SanityException saying Person.name was null sanityChecker.check(person);
+// The following will throw a SanityException saying Person.name is null sanityChecker.check(person);
 ```